aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 The PCIe interface connecting the FPGA to the instance is in the Shell, and the CL can access it through two AXI-4 interfaces:

-#### AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave)
+#### AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave) -- DMA_PCIS interface

-This AXI-4 bus is used for PCIe transactions mastered by the instance and targeting AppPF BAR0.
+This AXI-4 bus is used for PCIe transactions mastered by the instance and targeting AppPF BAR4.

-It is a 512-bit wide AXI-4 interface that supports 32-bit transactions only. *Future revisions this interface will support larger burst sizes (up to the Maximum Payload Size)*.
+It is a 512-bit wide AXI-4 interface.

-A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell [*May not be supported in early releases*].
+A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell.
 If the time-out error happens on a read, the Shell will return `0xDEADBEEF` data back to the instance.
 This error is reported through the Management PF and could be retrieved by the AFI Management Tools metric.

+If DMA is enabled this interface also has DMA traffic targetting the CL.

-#### AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave)
+#### AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave)  -- PCIM interface

 This is a 512-bit wide AXI-4 interface for the CL to master cycles to the PCIe bus.
 This can be used, for example, to DMA data to/from instance memory.